-There are more than four million registered nurses in the United States.
-With the health care system under a microscope the past year, the profession has been in the spotlight like never before.
+There are more than 4 million registered nurses in the United States.
+With the healthcare system under a microscope the past year, the profession has been in the spotlight like never before.
 Salinas said part of what drives him, what keeps him loving what he does, is the outpouring of gratitude from the public.

 "People are incredibly thankful, especially after COVID and it gives you this intrinsic value that no amount of money in the world could ever touch.
 I love learning, I love seeing that patient open their eyes for the first time in weeks and being able to tell them you were in an accident a week ago, but everyone's okay.
 It's humbling."

 With coronavirus case numbers headed down and vaccination rates headed up, Salinas is looking forward to a new step in his career.
-He’s aiming high— literally— training to become a flight nurse.
+He's aiming high, literally —he's training to become a flight nurse.

 "Flying gives you access not only to the patient but the care a lot faster," he explained.
 "These nurses have been specially trained to do some things that physicians or residents would do in the hospital.
 It's awe inspiring.
 They also get to round on the patients afterward and essentially see the fruits of their labor.
 That's my long-term goal."